epfl-lara/stainless/core/src/sphinx/neon.rst

 To make this more concrete, let's take a simple lemma as an example [#example-dir]_.
 Here we want to prove that the append operation (``++``) on lists preserves the content of the two lists being concatenated.
-This proposition is relatively straightforward and Leon is able to verify that it always holds.
+This proposition is relatively straightforward and Stainless is able to verify that it always holds.

 .. code-block:: scala